ajrcarey/pdfium-render/README.md

 * Releases numbered 0.8.x aim to progressively add support for all other Pdfium editing functions to `pdfium-render`.
 * Releases numbered 0.9.x aim to fill any remaining gaps in the high-level interface prior to 1.0.0.

-By version 0.8.0, `pdfium-render` should provide useful coverage for all but the most esoteric use cases.
+By version 0.8.0, `pdfium-render` should provide useful coverage for the vast majority of common use cases, whether rendering existing documents or creating new ones.

 There are 368 `FPDF_*` functions in the Pdfium API.
-As of version 0.7.0, 206 (56%) have
+As of version 0.7.1, 222 (60%) have
 bindings available in `pdfium-render`, with the functionality of roughly three-quarters of these available via the `pdfium-render` high-level interface.